-When I started out writing this hub, I had yet to achieve the title’s challenge.
+When I started writing this article, I had yet to achieve the title’s challenge.
 In fact, it’s likely I had never even made an omelet.
 Ever.
 Why?
 I eat eggs probably three times a week, and every time I set out with the intention of making an omelet.
 But every time, the omelet somehow devolves into scrambled eggs.
-Scrambled eggs are also quite delectable but (a) they don’t hold fillings like cheese and broccoli the same way, and (b) they are not as visually appealing, and thus it’s harder to impress your friends with scrambled eggs for dinner.
+Scrambled eggs are also quite delectable, but they don’t hold fillings like cheese and broccoli the same way, and they are not as visually appealing—making it harder to impress your friends with scrambled eggs for dinner.

 What is the number one problem for omelet makers?
-The bottom burns to the pan turning brown and dehydrated, while the top remains runny.
-My reaction is to panic and attack the golden orb in my pan with a fork, scraping up the bottoms and turning it over.
+The bottom burns to the pan, turning brown and dehydrated, while the top remains runny.
+My reaction is to panic and attack the golden orb in my pan with a fork, scraping up the bottoms and turning them over.
 Scrambled eggs again.

-So I interviewed my friends, consulted famous chefs (via their internet presence), and discovered a few key techniques that led me to making my first successful omelet ever!
+So I interviewed my friends, consulted famous chefs (via their internet presence), and discovered a few key techniques that led me to make my first successful omelet ever!

-Unfortunately, I had neither a nonstick or cast iron pan available to me.
-Thus I had to go to Plan B: oil.
+Unfortunately, I had neither a nonstick nor cast iron pan available to me.
+Thus I had to go to plan B: oil.

 When cooking with butter on the stove, it's best to use "clarified" butter, which has no milk solids and therefore does not burn on high heat.

-There are varying techniques to cooking the top of the omelet.
+There are varying techniques for cooking the top of the omelet.

 Some people cover the pan with a lid to trap the heat.
 It's also possible to put the entire pan into the oven for a few minutes (make sure it's oven safe!).
 These techniques are especially good if you want your added fillings to heat more.

-You may be concerned about the cholesterol content in eggs, but the nutritional science shows that dietary cholesterol is not necessarily linked to levels of cholesterol in the blood.
-Further more, most of the fats found in eggs are unsaturated, the healthier kind of fat that can actually block cholesterol absorption when eaten in place of saturated fats.
-But that’s a whole other hubpage!
+You may be concerned about the cholesterol content in eggs, but nutritional science shows that dietary cholesterol is not necessarily linked to levels of cholesterol in the blood.
+Furthermore, most of the fats found in eggs are unsaturated, the healthier kind of fat that can actually block cholesterol absorption when eaten in place of saturated fats.
+But that’s a whole other article!

 Other Culinary Tips on Omelets

-- How many eggs to use?
 I use 3, and frankly, I’m tired of people judging the three-egg omelet as lumberjack sized.
 Eggs are an excellent and quick-to-cook source of protein and healthy fats.
 A well-sized egg is about 70 calories.
-Three eggs is thus 210 calories.
-Let’s say my toppings of veggies and cheese, and my use of a pat of butter for non-sticking purposes bring me to 360 calories.
-If I add that to a side of rice or a tortilla, it still is a sub 600 calorie meal.
+Three eggs are 210 calories.
+Let’s say my toppings of veggies and cheese and my use of a pat of butter for non-sticking purposes brings me to 360 calories.
+If I add that to a side of rice or a tortilla, it still is a sub-600-calorie meal.

-- Add a few tbsp of water, milk, or cream to your beaten eggs to make a fluffier omelet.
-(I’ve also used soy milk and it comes out nicely!)
-When I learned this technique it explained so much to me why restaurant eggs were worlds silkier than my own made at home.
-Jamie Oliver however says he goes au naturel with his omelet base—adding nothing extra to the eggs!
+(I’ve also used soy milk, and it comes out nicely!)
+When I learned this technique, it explained so much to me why restaurant eggs were worlds silkier than my own made at home.
+Jamie Oliver, however, says he goes au naturel with his omelet base—adding nothing extra to the eggs!

-- Cook your filling ingredients separately.
-I am a bit lazy or efficient, depending on how you look at it, and like to steam my greens like chard, spinach, or kale, in the same pan as where I’m going to next cook my eggs.
-Which saves me from washing an extra pot, but it also makes my eggs a little soggy from the extra moisture, and contaminates my whole omelet with the taste of leafy greens.
+I am a bit lazy or efficient, depending on how you look at it, and I like to steam my greens, like chard, spinach, or kale, in the same pan as where I’m going to next cook my eggs.
+This saves me from washing an extra pot, but it also makes my eggs a little soggy from the extra moisture and contaminates my whole omelet with the taste of leafy greens.
 Not really what you want.
-Instead cook your vegetables separately, and drain off any excess water.
+Instead, cook your vegetables separately, and drain off any excess water.